Passengers and accessibility

 - Taxi drivers who wish to claim items that haven't been collected can do so in the first two weeks of the month, four months after they deposited the item e.g. an item deposited in January can be reclaimed from 1 - 14th May.

-There is off-street parking at the LPO which is available whilst taxi drivers are dropping-off or collecting lost property.
-Taxi drivers must ensure that they press the button by the roller shutter and inform the on-site security team of their ID and their reason for visiting
+There is parking at the back of the LPO, which is available to taxi drivers for property drop-off only.
+Taxi drivers must ensure that they press the intercom button by the gate, inform the on-site security team of their reason for visiting and carry ID.

 The London Taxicard scheme provides subsidised door to door journeys for London residents who have serious mobility or visual impairments.
 Almost 60,000 members are currently registered under this scheme, enabling them to take around one million trips per year.